T-Minus (producer)

-He has garnered over 20 awards and nominations including Grammys, Platinum certifications, and BMI's Producer of the Year (earned on multiple occasions).
+Williams has also produced for high-profile music industry acts in hip hop and R&B, including Nicki Minaj, The Weeknd, Lil Wayne, Logic, Eminem, Kendrick Lamar, Camila Cabello, Travis Scott, Justin Bieber, Belly, ASAP Rocky, Big Sean, DMX, DJ Khaled, 2 Chainz, Lana Del Rey, Sia, J. Cole, and Nelly Furtado, among others.
+He has contributed to eight Grammy Award-nominated singles or albums, and received an Album of the Year nomination for his work on Lamar's Good Kid, M.A.A.D.
+City (2012).
+He won Top Producer at BMI's 2012 R&B/Hip Hop Awards.

 Early life

 T-Minus first started experimenting with music as a student at Pickering High School.
 "I’ve always loved music," he says.
 "I used to play the drums, so I’ve always been interested in music in that way."
-After sitting at the drum kit for a few years, he decided to try making his own rhythms, so he downloaded a digital audio workstation program called Fruity Loops when he was 15 years old and was soon creating entire songs.
+After playing the drum kit for a few years, he decided to try making his own rhythms, which led him to download the digital audio workstation program Fruity Loops at the age of 15.
+Soon after, he started creating full songs using the software.

 Artistry

 On his sound, T-Minus has said: "I'm just taking things to a new place as far as music goes.
 I don't want to go to the same route that I was going to before so far as how everything sounds, how everything sits in your ears...
 I'm going back to the roots of R&B, mid-'90s, from hearing a Timbaland record, an Aaliyah, something from Blackground Music, for example.
 When the music had so much emotion."